Find out what is stored in the National Pupil Database (NPD) about you or your child

 Under the General Data Protection Regulation enforceable from May 25, 2018, all requests are free of charge to Data Subjects – that means you and me, or the person the data is about.
 The Information Commissioner’s Office has more info here on Right to Access.

-The DfE offers no template to make requests although they do publish an email address to which you can submit them.
-The form they suggest you use, doesn’t offer the option of other, or “subject access request”.
 We have therefore drafted a suggested template text we suggest you copy and paste from the bottom of this page into an email and edit for your own request.
+You can then use that text, in the body of their contact form.
 Make the request by only telling them who you are and what data you want, about yourself or your children, but do not send copies of any documents until you know they have responded and accepted to process your request, and clarified their official arrangements.

 It’s difficult to imagine just how much information is collected about children in schools.
 Or how that information is used, stored, and shared with others.